liangxianzhe/floating-input.nvim/README.md

 [Dressing](https://github.com/stevearc/dressing.nvim) works, but most of its code deals with `vim.ui.select`, which seems slightly overkill here.

-This plugin is a simple floating window to take input, with ~ 50 lines of code.
-You can either use it or just copy it to your configs.
+This plugin is the simplest floating window to take input.

 ## How